Special Deputy Sheriff

 Special Deputy Sheriff Engel

-Special Deputy Sheriff William H. 'Butch' Engel - Vanderburgh County Sheriff's Department - INLEM.org
+Special Deputy Sheriff William Henry 'Butch' Engel - Vanderburgh County Sheriff's Department - INLEM.org